How to File a Small Claims Case in Richmond, CA

 Small Claims Filing Limits in California

-As of recent California law, individual plaintiffs can file small claims for up to $12,500 per case, with a limit of two cases over $2,500 per calendar year.
-Businesses (corporations, LLCs, and other entities) are limited to $6,250.
-You cannot split a single dispute into multiple cases to stay under the limit.
-If your claim exceeds the small claims limit, you can waive the excess to keep it in small claims, or file in the appropriate civil court division.
+As of current California law, individual plaintiffs can file small claims for up to $12,500 per case, with a limit of two cases over $2,500 per calendar year against the same defendant.
+Businesses — including corporations, LLCs, and other legal entities — are limited to $6,250 per case in small claims court.
+You cannot artificially split a single dispute into multiple cases to stay under the limit; the court may consolidate split claims or dismiss them as an attempt to game the system.

 Filing Fees for Small Claims in Contra Costa County